Girijesh8/sign-language-translation-glove/README.md

 2. The ESP32 reads the sensor values.
 3. Different combinations of sensor values represent different hand gestures.
 4. The ESP32 identifies the predefined gesture.
+5. The recognized gesture is converted into a text message.
-5. The gesture data is transmitted through the HC-05 Bluetooth module.
+6. The text message is transmitted wirelessly through the HC-05 Bluetooth module.
-6. Transmitted message is displayed on mobile screen in serial bluetooth terminal.
+7. The transmitted message is displayed on a mobile device using a Serial Bluetooth Terminal.
-7. By using text-to-speech converter it converts the message into kannada speech ouput.
+8. The text message is converted into **Kannada speech output using a text-to-speech converter**.
+9. The voice output enables **real-time communication**.

 ## Key Features

 - Five-finger gesture detection
 - Real-time flex sensor readings
 - ESP32-based processing
+- Gesture-to-text conversion
+- Text-to-speech voice output
+- Kannada speech output
 - Wireless Bluetooth communication
 - Wearable glove-based design
-- Real time communication
+- Real-time voice communication

 ## Project Goal

-The goal is to explore a simple and practical approach to recognizing hand gestures using wearable sensors and wireless communication.
+The goal is to develop a simple and practical wearable system that recognizes hand gestures and converts them into **text and voice output**, helping reduce communication barriers and enabling real-time communication.

 ## Future Improvements

 - Increase the number of recognizable gestures
 - Improve gesture recognition accuracy
 - Add machine learning for more flexible gesture classification
+- Support more languages for speech output
-- Develop a better speech/text output system
+- Develop a dedicated mobile application
 - Improve the glove's comfort and portability

 ## Project Status

 Working prototype